lao-tseu-is-alive/cghtml5/README.md

 # cghtml5
-I will test some html5 features
+I will test some html5 features and openlayers 3 with google closure compiler